Today I am Devotion

 He winked at her, “It happens to new artists at their first show all the time.
 I’m Daniel, if you need a place to hide for a second, just call for me.”

-She squeezed his arm gratefully, but knew hiding was the last option she had.
+She squeezed his arm gratefully but knew hiding was the last option she had.
 With one more encouraging smile, he disappeared back into the throng.
-Shay followed a moment after him, stopping barely at each painting.
+Shay followed a moment after him, stopping briefly at each painting.

 Not you, not you, not you, good girl Midnight Moonflower, thought it’d be you.
 Wait, where is-?